Everyone Has their Own One True God

 House interior in Kuwait

 The family, consisting of the father, the mother and the two girls, Nur and Zeinab, joined the grandmother, Mariam, around the dinner table.
 The exquisite fragrance of the spinach pies on the table made Nur’s mouth water.
 She knew her grandmother had baked them with her in mind.
 As soon as everyone was seated, she lunged over the table to claim a slice of the pie.
 She didn’t, however, gauge her impetus and hit the plate, which landed on the ground and broke into pieces.
 Her father got his dander up because he knew how precious that specific plate with a design of golden flowers was to his mother, for it had been handed down to her by her own mother.
 It was the plate on which she always served the spinach pies.
 He raised his arm to strike the one he deemed responsible for his rage, and she dove for cover to the feet of her grandmother.
 Nur sank her head in her grandmother’s lap and started crying.
-Her grandmother then got mad at ...Read more
+Her grandmother then got mad ...Read more

 A Reminder in the Barren Wilderness